chonnessey/pizza-parlor/README.md

 ### Description:

-_This application will calculate the price of a pizza depedning on options selected from uses input_
+_This application will calculate the price of a pizza depedning on options selected from user input_

 ### Set Up Instructions: